-Fortunately, for most asthma sufferers, their cases are relatively mild and can be modified and controlled through lifestyle changes and at-home treatment
+Fortunately, for most people with asthma, symptoms are relatively mild and can be controlled through lifestyle changes and at-home treatment.
+However, when the condition interferes with your daily activities and ability to work, asthma is considered a disability.

-Asthma causes inflammation of the bronchial tubes, and during an attack your airways swell and tighten, which makes breathing difficult.
-Your lungs can also fill with mucus, making airflow even more difficult.
+Asthma causes inflammation of the bronchial tubes, and during an attack airways swell and tighten, which makes breathing difficult.
+Mucus can also build up in the airways, restricting airflow even further.

 • Recurring coughing and wheezing